 We also note that VAT returns continue to be completed in a timely and accurate manner, with electronic "on-line" submission now in place, in line with HMRC requirements.
-We have examined the quarterly reclaims to December 2021 confirming that the detail correlates to that in the Omega VAT control account.
+We have examined the quarterly reclaims to September 2023 confirming that the detail correlates to that in the Omega VAT control account.

 No matters arise in this area warranting formal comment or recommendation.
-We will undertake further work at our financial year end audit.
+We will undertake further work at our interim update audit.